Help Your Child Learn Language Skills with Labeling and Requesting

 Early talkers will typically begin by naming, or labeling, items.
 If they see a dog, or their bottle, or a ball, they say the item’s name for the purpose of labeling it.
 But over time, children will use these same words for the purpose of requesting.
 Your child may ask, “Bottle?” when the bottle isn’t even in sight, simply because they’re hungry.

 This is a sure sign of growing language abilities!
-And as your child’s caregiver, you can play a big role in helping them continue to progress.
+And as your child’s caregiver, you can play a big role in helping them continue to use words for different purposes.
 Here are some easy ways to do just that.

 Let’s start with the basics: Modeling language.
 This is a simple technique you can begin early on.
 Best of all, it’s easy to incorporate into your everyday activities.